dovetail-lab/fabric-operation/README.md

 ## Download Dovetail projects and Hyperledger Fabric samples

-To get-started for local development, you can set setup the environment as described [here](https://github.com/dovetail-lab/fabric-cli/blob/master/README.md).
+To get-started on local development, you can setup the environment as described [here](https://github.com/dovetail-lab/fabric-cli/blob/master/README.md).

 ## Start CA server and generate crypto data